astoilkov/astoilkov/readme.md

 - For the last 6 years I have been making [Nota](https://nota.md) — Pro writing app designed for local Markdown files
-- I have written down more than 300 tweets that I've never posted — [@antoniostoilkov](https://twitter.com/antoniostoilkov)
+- I've written down more than 300 tweets that I've never posted — [@antoniostoilkov](https://twitter.com/antoniostoilkov)